nrasadi/split-keras-tensorflow-model/README.md

 <h3> Firstly, feed image to the <b>head</b> model.
 Then feed the output prediction of the head into the <b>tail</b> model.

-<h3> At last, Let's see whether the final prediction is correct?! </h3>
+<h3> At last, Let's see whether the final prediction is correct!? </h3>

 ```